Most Gulf markets in red on US rate cut uncertainty

-Most stock markets in the Gulf ended lower on Monday, as unexpectedly strong U.S. jobs data reinforced expectations of prolonged elevated interest rates in the world’s largest economy.
+DUBAI: Most stock markets in the Gulf ended lower on Monday, as unexpectedly strong US jobs data reinforced expectations of prolonged elevated interest rates in the world’s largest economy.

 The hawkish jolt from the jobs data also raised the stakes for Wednesday’s consumer price figures where a core measure rise above the forecast of 0.2% could close the door on easing altogether.